zakklepac/zinc/03-Directives/README.md

 ## 2) Showing and hiding elements based on data

 Let's see if we can use this data for something interesting.
 (This may seem a little simple redundant at first, but hang on, it get *nuts* later on.)
-Let's add a `z[canadian]="false"` to all the user info components except for the one for Wade Wilson.
+Let's add a `z[canadian]="false"` to all the user info components except for the one for Wade Wilson; set him to `z[canadian]="true"`.
 Now we know where everyone's from, and we only want to show folks that aren't from Canada, so let's write ourselves another custom attribute—or "directive"—to take care of that.

 We want to hide any component that contains a Canadian, so we'll write an attribute directive called `z-hide` to do that for us, like this: